-OneJax provides youth initiatives that serve the communities by providing opportunity for future leaders to elevate their levels of awareness and understanding of difference while providing opportunities for them to participate in community building.
+OneJax provides youth initiatives that serve the communities by providing the opportunity for future leaders to elevate their levels of awareness and understanding of difference while providing opportunities for them to participate in community-building.
 All of OneJax’s youth programs are linked together under the umbrella of services called OneYouth - Different Together.
 Each program allows them to explore more deeply the benefits of

 becoming part of a change that will improve our community.